N6REJ/joomla-packager/README.md

 # Joomla Extension Packager

 A reusable GitHub composite action for packaging and releasing Joomla extensions.
-This action automates the entire process of versioning, packaging, and releasing Joomla modules, plugins, and components.
+This action automates the entire process of versioning, packaging, and releasing Joomla modules, plugins, and components.<br>
+there is a workflows version documented here: <a href="https://www.hallhome.us/joomla-packager/packager-documentation">Packager Documentation</a>

 ## 🚀 Features